dusmel/react-todo-mentoring/README.md

 ## React TODO

-Just a CRUD project for leaning purposes.
+Just an Updated CRUD project for leaning purposes.